kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-typescript.md

 }
 ```

-Note that skip declaration files in `node_modules`, **it also skips all declaration files.** "Declaration files" sounds like where you put your type declarations.
+The "lib" in `skipLibCheck` refers to any `.d.ts` file.
+In other words, there is no distinction made between `.d.ts` files which are "yours" (say, in your files list) and "not yours" (say, in `node_modules/@types`).
+"Declaration files" sounds like where you put your type declarations.
 But this is a bad idea. `skipLibCheck` will ignore these files, meaning you won't get type checking on them.
 Instead, put your types in regular TypeScript files.

 > Different browsers support different features.
 But TypeScript only ships one set of DOM types.
 So how does it know what to include?
 TypeScript's policy is that if a feature is supported in two major browsers, it's included in the DOM types.